mikeymurph77/dotfiles/README.md

 - `aliases/.work`: Work-specific command aliases
 - `aliases/.personal`: Personal command aliases

+### Git Configurations
+- Duplicate `.gitconfig.work.STARTER` to `.gitconfig.work` and add your work email
+- Duplicate `.gitconfig.personal.STARTER` to `.gitconfig.personal` and add your personal email

+These files contain Git user configurations and are git-ignored to keep credentials private.

 Template files are created during setup, but should be customized for your needs.

 ## Structure